top of page

 PEC NEEDS CHILDCARE

-The accessibility and availability of care for the future generations of Prince Edward County should be a priority for all members of our municipal council.
+The accessibility and availability of care for the future generations of Prince Edward County should be a priority for all members of our Municipal council.

 We also gathered the perspectives of 105 parents and primary caregivers in our Community Survey and shared the results to help document the nature and impact of the child care shortage on Prince Edward County families, and to inform future advocacy efforts.